vignaesh01/sfdx-package-generator/README.md

 ## Prerequisites
 Before you set up Salesforce Package.xml Generator Extension for VS Code, make sure that you have these essentials.

--Salesforce Extensions for Visual Studio Code
+- Salesforce Extensions for Visual Studio Code
--Visual Studio Code v1.26 or later
+- Visual Studio Code v1.26 or later

 ## Screenshots
 ![Screenshot 1](sfdx-gen-pack1.png)